Josh Hartnett: Career

-Shortly after arriving in Los Angeles, he caught an improbable break, landing a part in the short-lived drama series Cracker on ABC.
+Shortly after arriving in Los Angeles, he caught an improbable break, landing a part in the short-lived ABC drama Cracker.
 His first feature film was Halloween H20: 20 Years Later, in which he played the son of character Laurie Strode.
 Released on August 5, 1998, it performed well at the box office.

-Hartnett then developed a successful film career, appearing in the major films The Faculty (1998), The Virgin Suicides (1999), and Black Hawk Down (2001).
+Hartnett developed a successful film career, appearing in The Faculty (1998), The Virgin Suicides (1999), and Black Hawk Down (2001).
 In 2001, he starred in the war drama Pearl Harbor.
-He was originally scheduled to play the role of Tino in Deuces Wild, but dropped out to star in Pearl Harbor.
-Also in 2001, he starred in O, an adaptation of William Shakespeare's Othello set in an American high school, as Hugo, the film's version of Iago.
+He was originally scheduled to play Tino in Deuces Wild but dropped out of the film.
+He also starred in O, an adaptation of William Shakespeare's Othello set in an American high school, playing Hugo, the film's version of Iago.
 In 2002, he starred in the romantic comedy 40 Days and 40 Nights.

 In the early 2000s, Hartnett was approached several times to play the role of Clark Kent / Superman for a project originally helmed by Brett Ratner but always turned it down, not wanting to commit to a predicted ten-year role.
-Hartnett said of his decision, "It just wasn't the kind of movie I wanted to do.
+Hartnett said, "It just wasn't the kind of movie I wanted to do.
 I turned down other superhero roles as well."
-He was also considered for, but not offered, the role of Batman in Christopher Nolan's Batman Begins, which ultimately went to Christian Bale.
+For Christopher Nolan's Batman Begins, The Dark Knight, and The Dark Knight Rises, Hartnett declined the role of Bruce Wayne, which went to Christian Bale.

-Hartnett was chosen as one of Teen Peoples "21 Hottest Stars Under 21" in 1999, Teen Peoples "25 Hottest Stars under 25", and one of Peoples "50 Most Beautiful People", both in 2002.
+Hartnett was chosen as one of Teen Peoples "21 Hottest Stars Under 21" in 1999, Teen Peoples "25 Hottest Stars under 25", and one of Peoples "50 Most Beautiful People" in 2002.
 He was also voted Bliss magazine's "3rd Sexiest Male".
-During this period, he was marketed as a teen idol and a potential megastar; his unease with this public image eventually led to his disillusionment with pursuing roles in high-profile films.
+During this period, he was marketed as a teen idol and a potential megastar; his unease with this public image led to his disillusionment with pursuing roles in high‑profile films.

 Hartnett's next films included Hollywood Homicide (2003), Wicker Park (2004), Mozart and the Whale (2005), Sin City (2005), and Lucky Number Slevin (2006).
-He followed up these roles with the 2006 drama-mystery The Black Dahlia, in which he played a detective investigating the notorious real-life murder of waitress Elizabeth Short.
-Hartnett had been cast in the role five years before the film was produced, remaining committed to appearing in the movie because he liked the subject matter.
+He followed these roles with the 2006 drama-mystery The Black Dahlia, in which he played a detective investigating the real-life murder of waitress Elizabeth Short.
+Hartnett had been cast five years earlier and remained committed to the film because he liked the subject matter.

-Among his 2007 roles were Resurrecting the Champ and the graphic novel-based 30 Days of Night, in which he played a small-town sheriff.
+His 2007 roles included Resurrecting the Champ and the graphic novel-based 30 Days of Night, in which he played a small-town sheriff.
 Hartnett described the second film as "supernatural, but kind of a western".
-He was going to play trumpet player Chet Baker in the film The Prince of Cool but did not agree with the producer's ideas and left the project.
+He was going to play trumpet player Chet Baker in The Prince of Cool but left the project after disagreeing with the producer's ideas.